 Mary Jo Klein earned her diploma in Primary Montessori Education at Midwest Montessori Teacher Training Center in Evanston, Il.
 She received accreditation in Godly Play training through The Center for the Theology of Childhood and is working toward accreditation in the Catechesis of the Good Shepherd.
 She has been active in her Catholic church community through work on Liturgy and Christian Formation committees, as well as Parish Council.
-Mrs. Klein has worked at Milwaukee Montessori School for thirteen years.
+Mrs. Klein has worked at Milwaukee Montessori School for fourteen years.
 Her oldest son, Francis, graduated from MMS in 2008 and is currently attending UW-Madison.
 Her second son, John, graduated from MMS in the spring of 2012 and is attending Pius XI High School.

 Questions & Answers